nsidi/d3-bar-graph/README.md

 		var y = d3.scaleLinear()
 		.range([height, 0])

-7. We now want to add a Scalable Vector Graphic (SVG) object to the body.
+<b>We now want to add a Scalable Vector Graphic (SVG) object to the body. </b>
 The SVG will help us create the actual bars for the graph.
 We would then append this to the body and give it attributes (width, height and margins – which, as you will recall, were already declared above.)
 So all we would have to do is call those variables, as we do not want to hard-wire them.

 		var svg = d3.select("body").append("svg")
 		.attr("width", width + margin.left + margin.right)